 Learning bird songs can feel a little overwhelming at times, especially when it seems that everyone is singing at once!
 Bird song is music, and the techniques used in ear training and music appreciation classes can provide valuable tools for identification of birds and their repertoire.
 We’ll also notice that not all birds sing from the same stages and they also sing in different ensembles.
 Then the real fun begins: learning the meanings of those songs and observing interactions in the avian musical drama, and sharing the musical stories with others.

 Lisa Rainsong holds a Doctor of Musical Arts in Composition from the Cleveland Institute of Music and is a member of CIM’s music theory faculty.
-A soprano as well as a teacher and composer, she sings with the professional early music ensemble Quire Cleveland.
-Lisa also earned a Naturalist Certificate from the Cleveland Museum of Natural History, where her study focused on field experience.
+A soprano as well as a teacher and composer, Lisa also earned a Naturalist Certificate from the Cleveland Museum of Natural History, where her study focused on field experience.
 She now teaches classes on bird song, insect song, and amphibian song throughout Ohio.
 She also does field recording of bird songs and insect songs and conducts surveys of “singing insects” - crickets and katydids – at parks and preserves throughout NE Ohio.

 Her recording, photos, and stories from the field can be found on her blog, "Listening in Nature," at listeninginnature.blogspot.com.